strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

 Next, we need to enforce the rules:

-To do this you will need to select ApLocker on the far left pane.
+To do this you will need to select AppLocker on the far left pane.
 Then, you will need to select Configure rule enforcement.
 This will open a pop-up, you will need to check Configured for each set of rules

 ![](attachments/Clipboard_2020-06-23-10-45-07.png)